DeanoC/ue5-websocket-playerinfo/tracking/migration-tracking.md

 - Designed and implemented the IPC middleware to handle communication between the main and renderer processes
 - Updated the preload script to remove direct DOM manipulation and work with our Redux implementation

+For Phase 4, we have implemented the React components:
+- Created main.tsx as the React entry point with Redux Provider
+- Implemented App.tsx as the main component
+- Created Header, Footer, PlayerStatsDisplay, ConnectionStatus, StatsList, and StatItem components
+- Updated index.html to work with React
+- Created index.css for styling

 #### Bug Fixes
 - Fixed path format in vite.config.ts to use Windows-style backslashes instead of forward slashes, resolving IDE errors in the electron main segment.
 - Updated electron plugin configuration in vite.config.ts to use the correct structure for vite-plugin-electron v0.15.5, resolving TypeScript error TS2353 about 'main' not existing in type ElectronOptions.
+- Fixed issues in index.css: moved @import statement to the top of the file to resolve "Misplaced @import" warning and updated the path from '/style.css' to './style.css' to resolve "Cannot resolve file 'style.css'" error.

 ### Next Steps
-The next phase is Phase 4: React Components, starting with Task 4.1: Create React Entry Point.
-We need to implement the React components that will use our Redux store to display the UI.
+The next phase is Phase 5: Testing and Refinement, starting with Task 5.1: Unit Test Redux Reducers.
+We need to create tests for our Redux reducers and React components to ensure that our application works correctly.